-\ You may vote for all the director nominees, withhold authority to vote your shares for all the director nominees or withhold authority to vote your shares with respect to any one or more of the director nominees.
+You may vote for the director nominee or withhold authority to vote your shares for the director nominee.

 What if my shares are registered in more than one person's name?

 If you own shares that are registered in the name of more than one person, then each person must sign the proxy.
 If an attorney, executor, administrator, trustee, guardian or any other person signs the proxy in a representative capacity, then the full title of the person signing the proxy should be given and a certificate should be furnished showing evidence of appointment.